Frédéric Janssoone: Vicar of the Custody

-In 1876 Janssoone applied to serve in the Order's international Custody of the Holy Land, which has been responsible for the Christian sites there and the pilgrims who visited them since the days of their founder, St. Francis of Assisi.
+In 1876 Janssoone applied to serve in the Order's international Custody of the Holy Land, which has been responsible for the Christian sites there and the pilgrims who visited them since the days of their founder, Saint Francis of Assisi.
 His superiors accepted his request.

 He was initially assigned to serve as chaplain for a school in Cairo, Egypt, run by the Brothers of the Christian Schools.
 Two years later he was sent to Jerusalem to serve as Vicar of the Custody, immediately under the Custos.
 This position was primarily one of handling the administrative duties of the Custody, most especially the maintenance of the Christian shrines scattered throughout Palestine.
 Additionally, to provide a center for their work, Janssoone ordered the building of a new parish church, St. Catherine of Bethlehem, adjacent to the Church of the Nativity in Bethlehem.

 To accomplish the demands of his duties, Janssoone had to sort through dozens of documents and manuscripts detailing the rules of procedure for the sharing of these sites with Christians of other Churches which had been worked out over the centuries of rule of the Holy Land under the Ottoman Empire.
 He compiled a guide to help the friars in their relations with the other Churches, which remains of use to the Custody today.
 He served in that post for ten years.

 In addition to his many administrative duties during that period, Janssoone also served as a guide for the many Christian pilgrims who visited the Holy Lands from around the world.
 His knowledge and skill in presentation made him a popular guide.
 It was in this way that he met a priest from Canada, the Abbé Léon Provancher, pastor of Cap-Rouge in Quebec, who invited him to come to Canada.
 Janssoone accepted the offer in order to make a fundraising tour to help the various construction projects of the Custody.